M-u-S/TA-EDFS/README.md

 on answers.splunk.com and I will most likely answer it.
 Github repository: https://github.com/M-u-S/TA-EDFS

-I validate all my apps with appinspect and the log can be found in the README folder of each app.
+I validate all my apps with Appinspect and the log can be found in the README folder of each app.

 **Things to-do / Future ideas**